alvarosobrinho/CPN-models-repository-of-insulin-infusion-pump-systems/README.md

-# CPN-models-repository-of-insulin-infusion-pump-systems
+# mbacpn
+This repository relates to a Model-Based Approach (MBA) used to design insulin infusion pump systems using assurance cases and Coloured Petri Nets (CPN).

-This repository is composed of Coloured Petri Nets (CPN) reference models of insulin infusion pump systems, aiming to assist the quality assessments during the development and certification process.
+The MBA/CPN is composed of CPN reference models of insulin infusion pump systems, aiming to assist the quality assessments during the development and certification process.

 Each complete reference model is composed of modules available in the fold named modules.
 The models were specified using the CPN/Tools software.